succeun/sysdiagram/docs/getting-started/installation.md

 Many thanks to the [d3](http://d3js.org/) and [d3-graphviz](https://github.com/magjac/d3-graphviz) projects for providing the graphical layout and drawing libraries!

 Thanks also to the [Diagrams using Python](https://diagrams.mingrammer.com/) project for usage of the python syntax.

-Thanks to [mingrammer - MinJae Kwon](https://github.com/mingrammer) for inspiration and starting point for rendering.
+Thanks to [mingrammer(MinJae Kwon)](https://github.com/mingrammer) for inspiration and starting point for rendering.